 Our management team, which from 1963, included Roger Sotherton, had a genuine flair for devising petrol sales promotions.
 We were delighted to win an award from Chevron for one imaginative competition.

-In 1979, with my father’s brother Bob Donovan and a chartered accountant/mathematician friend, Don Redhead (now sadly deceased), we jointly founded a sales promotion company, Don Marketing.
+In that same year (1979), with my father’s brother Bob Donovan and a chartered accountant/mathematician friend, Don Redhead (now sadly deceased), we jointly founded a sales promotion company, Don Marketing.
 It was based in the UK but later had overseas subsidiaries.
 I was the chief executive and eventually the chairman.
-Roger Sotherton was Marketing Director.
+Roger Sotherton (right) joined Don Marketing as Marketing Director.

 Bob Donovan and our office manager, Valerie Hewitt are shown in a photograph taken in 1979.
 They were visiting the security printers Rochford Thompson in Newbury, Berks, where one of our high-tech promotions, Freeline Football, was being produced.